suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 #### Bug reports

 Before submitting a bug report, please first check existing [bug reports](https://github.com/Neurosim-lab/netpyne/labels/bug) to see if the problem has already been reported.
-If it has, please add a comment to the existing issue.
+If it has, please add a comment to the existing issue rather than creating a new one.

 Have you tested on the latest version of NetPyNE?
 If not, please [upgrade NetPyNE to the latest version](http://netpyne.org/install.html#upgrade-to-the-latest-released-version-of-netpyne-via-pip) and ensure the bug still exists.